codeclubvietnam/work-tracking/README.md

 Work Tracking
 =============

 Empty repository for tracking work.
-Please [watch](https://help.github.com/articles/watching-repositories) this repostory for email notification of new issues and comments.
+Please [watch](https://help.github.com/articles/watching-repositories) this repository for email notification of new issues and comments.